Robinpig/Note/docs/CS/MQ/Kafka/Consumer.md

 1. One Consumer Per Thread
 2. Decouple Consumption and Processing

-Create Connections
+Connections

-- FindCoordinator
+- connect to bootstrap server and get metadata, find Coordinator(connection will be closed by Broker after connection.max.idle.ms)
-- connect Coordinator
+- connect to Coordinator
-- consume records
+- consume records(using different connection)

+正常运行的Consumer连接数量: 1 to Coordinator + N to Brokers which have leader topic partition

 The first step to start consuming records is to create a `KafkaConsumer` instance.